wcarc-on/wcarc-site/minutes/minutes201811.md

 | Nick Shepherd          | VE3OWV     | Member           | FN15vk  | Yes | Yes   |
 | Marius Draghia         | VE3ETK     | Member           | FN15    | Yes | Yes   |
 | Dave Conn              | VE3KL      | Member           | FN25bh  | Yes | Yes   |

+### Opening

+The meeting was opened by the President, Clayton Smith (VE3IRR) at 19:00 hours.

+### Secretary's Report

+Clayton (VE3IRR) introduced the minutes of the October meeting as posted on the WCARC website.
+Moved by the President that the minutes be approved, seconded by Doug (VE3XK).
+The motion was carried.

+### Treasurer's Report

+Robert (VE3BE) reported 36 paid up members and a bank balance of $257.41 plus the $3,000 term deposit.

+### Vice President's Report

+The beacons are up and running.
+All of the information for the test equipment is posted on the website.
+In January, Doug will give a talk on the club's new test equipment.

+### Director's Report

+Nil.

+### President's Report

+Nil.

+### Speaker

+Tonight's speaker is Dave Conn (VE3KL) and the subject is "Helping Blind Hams with Modern Transceivers and Radio Systems."

+### Old Business

+Nil.

+### Reports / Project Updates

+#### Beacons

+Doug (VE3XK) reported that all of the beacons are operational.
+Bert (VE2ZAZ) showed pictures and explained the updates done on the 2m WSPR beacon.
+The frequency is 144.490460 MHz.

+#### D-STAR

+Nil.

+#### Broadband Hamnet

+Bert (VE2ZAZ) reported that the link between Clayton and the YMCA is still down.

+### Announcements / Show & Tell

+* Bert (VA2ZAZ) mentioned that NIST is proposing to take WWV off the air.
+* Clayton (VE3IRR) talked about the BSides security conference and the SDR challenges he set up.

+### Adjournment

+The President observed that there being no further business the meeting was adjourned at 20:50.